Circularity & Conscious Consumption

 CASE STUDY

-Partnering With The Plaf & Green Antz For Plastic Recycling In The Philippines
+Partnering With The Plaf For Plastic Recycling In The Philippines

-In the Philippines, a country identified as one of the top three polluters of plastic waste going into our oceans, we have partnered with two plastic recyclers, Green Antz and The Plaf, to tackle plastic pollution.
-Both recyclers collect our plastic waste for upcycling.
-Green Antz uses the processed plastic to produce “ecobricks” for housing, while The Plaf produces “eco-lumber”, such as posts, planks and “eco-boards” used to build outdoor furniture, fencing or decking.
-Both partners provide us monthly collection certificates to help us track our progress in diverting these plastics from landfill and reducing plastic pollution in the Philippines.
+In the Philippines, a country identified as one of the top three polluters of plastic waste going into our oceans, we have partnered with The Plastic Flamingo (The Plaf) to tackle plastic pollution, who collects our plastic waste for upcycling.
+The Plaf produces “eco-lumber”, such as posts, planks and “eco-boards” used to build outdoor furniture, fencing or decking.
+The best part; the eco-boards can be recycled back through the same process of creating it, making it virtually a never-ending resource.

 #FB6667